Golfnet.ie

 Ryder Cup 2027 & Irish Golf

-Northern Ireland's golf infrastructure - demonstrated through The Open 2019 at Portrush - positions the region for future major championships.
+Ireland hosts the 2027 Ryder Cup at Adare Manor in County Limerick (Munster).
+While outside Ulster, the event represents a landmark for Irish golf and will attract global attention to Ireland's courses and golf tourism offerings.
+Northern Ireland's golf infrastructure — demonstrated through The Open 2019 at Portrush — positions the region for future major championships.
 The success of Portrush has elevated Northern Ireland's profile in championship golf alongside Scotland and England's traditional venues.
+Many golf tourists visiting Ireland for the Ryder Cup will extend trips to play Ulster's championship courses, particularly Royal Portrush and Royal County Down.
+Check the latest golf betting odds.

 Frequently Asked Questions